Throughout the year, numerous events offer the chance to enjoy Paris in a different and new way.

 To enjoy an outdoor game with the kids, head to ‘Rue’Golotte’: the nickname given to Rue des Coutures-Saint-Gervais in the 3rd arrondissement, which is closed to traffic from 4.30pm to 6pm every Friday.
 Children take over the entire street and turn it into one giant playground.
 Then there is the ‘Rues aux Enfants’ initiative, which blocks off some streets on given days and times to install mazes, play areas, circus equipment and building games for children.

-The world’s most beautiful avenue is car-free on the first Sunday of each month!
+The world’s most beautiful avenue is car-free the first Sunday of every month!

 Since 2016, people have been able to enjoy a stroll on the Champs-Élysées with no traffic at all on the first Sunday of each month.
 These Sundays, when the length of the avenue from Place de la Concorde to the Etoile roundabout is reserved for pedestrians and cyclists, are the perfect time to explore the Champs-Élysées in an alternative way.
 And for children, it’s an opportunity to ride a cycle or electric scooter or to skate along the world’s most beautiful avenue!